IvanS1991/nodejs-course-project/README.md

 gulp get-movies
 ```

-TO FILL THE DB WITH MOVIES (takes some time...)
+TO FILL THE DB WITH MOVIES

+THIS TAKES SOME TIME - change parameters of MOVIE_META in ./constants/index.js if you want to wait less

 ## Running the tests